Last Updated on April 12, 2022 by Real Men Sow

 When to Plant Tomato Plants

-Seeds should be sown indoors in late February to mid March, however you should use a heated propagator or a warm, south facing windowsill.
+Once you’ve saved your seeds, sow them indoors in late February to mid March.
+Use a heated propagator or a warm, south-facing windowsill.
 The temperature of your compost is important for seed germination, its temperature should be approximately 22°C.

 Young plants should also be kept warm until early Summer, the temperature should be atleast 10°C.